quinn-rs/quinn/docs/book/src/quinn/data-transfer.md

 ## Unreliable Messaging

-With unreliable messaging you can transfer data without reliability.
+With unreliable messaging, you can transfer data without reliability.
 This could be useful if data arrival isn't essential or when high throughput is important.

 *send datagram*